kennethdavidbuck/ember-cli-path-inspector/README.md

 - What is the parent routeName for a given routeName?
 - What are the immediate child routeNames for a given routName?

+Does it deal with dynamically generated routes?
+No, not yet.

 Is it production ready?
-The current implementation is being used in production apps, however the api is still subject to change until 1.0.0
+While current implementation is being used in production apps the api is still subject to change until 1.0.0 is reached

 ## Installation
 ```